 Working from home

-At Sproull & Co we can provide businesses in the Harrow area with assistance and advice on a wide range of business issues.
+At Sproull & Co we can provide businesses in the Ruislip area with assistance and advice on a wide range of business issues.
 The following is a guide to best practice when working from home.

 Some of us have to work at home; others see the idea as the perfect solution to a noisy office, endless interruptions, or a long and expensive commute.
 But if you are seriously thinking of leaving the office on a permanent basis, there are a number of questions you must first consider.